24 Career Choices for French Learners

 Interpreters can work in various places, such as conferences, courtrooms, or businesses.
 There are many ways to find work in this field, especially if you have excellent language skills and some experience.

-There is a growing demand for high-paying simultaneous, whisper, and consecutive interpretations today.
+Today, there is a growing demand for high-paying simultaneous, whisper, and consecutive interpretations.
 You can also work in the travel and tourism industry.

 To become an interpreter, you should know that it is a competitive field.
 You need to be a near-native-level speaker of at least two languages.
 Aim for a C1/C2 of DELF test or MA in French and some relevant experience.